Immigration to Ukraine

 - investment is made in a foreign convertible currency;

 - the amount of investment is not less than 100,000 US Dollars;

-- payment for the investment was made in accordance with Ukrainian investment and banking law;
+- payment for the investment was made under Ukrainian investment and banking law;

-- the funds are to be to be invested into Ukrainian economy.
+- the funds are to be invested into the Ukrainian economy.

 Regarding “investment into Ukrainian economy”